Mencius on Moral Dilemmas: 捨生取義 孟子

 Then, he goes on to say:

-"Just like I want to live and do the right thing.
-If I had to choose, I would do what's right, even if it meant I might lose my life."
+"In the same way, I want both to live and to do what's right.
+But if I had to choose, I would do what's right, even if it meant losing my life."

 生亦我所欲也,義亦我所欲也 ; 二者不可得兼,舍生而取義者也。

-Here, 'doing what's right' refers to moral integrity.
-Sticking to values like fairness and kindness is important, even if we might not get what we want.
+Here, 'doing what’s right' refers to moral integrity—staying true to values like fairness and kindness, even when it means not getting what we want.

 "I care about my life, but there is something I care about even more.
-Because of this, I won't do anything unjust to save my life."
+That's why I won't do anything unjust just to save it."

 生亦我所欲,所 欲有甚於生者,故不為苟得也;

-When Mencius talks about caring about something more than his life, he means he cherishes values like justice and integrity.
+When Mencius talks about valuing something more than his own life, he means that he treasures values like justice and integrity.

-"I don't want to die, but I know there is something worse than dying that I can't stand.
-Because of this, I won't do anything unjust to escape death."
+"I don't want to die, but I know there is something worse than dying that I can't accept.
+Because of that, I won't do anything unjust to avoid dying."

 死亦我所惡,所惡有甚於死者, 故患有所不辟也。

-Here, "something worse than death" refers to moral corruption.
-Being morally corrupt is worse than dying.
-Then he asks some interesting questions:
+Here, "something worse than death" refers to moral corruption—the loss of one’s integrity.
+To Mencius, being morally corrupt is worse than dying.
+Then he asks a few thought-provoking questions:

-"If people care about their safety more than doing what's right, won't they make bad choices to protect themselves?"
+"If people care more about their safety than doing what’s right, won’t they make bad choices just to protect themselves?"

 如使人之所欲莫甚於生,則凡可以得生者,何不用也 ?

-"If people are more afraid of dying than they are of being morally corrupt, won't they make bad choices to escape it?"
+"If they fear death more than being morally corrupt, won't they make wrong choices to escape it?"

 使人之所惡莫甚於死者,則凡可以辟患者,何不為也 ?